 Nuremberg sausage and gingerbread (Bratwurst and Lebkuchen)

-In addition to its historical sights, Nuremberg also has two special culinary landmarks, the Nuremberg sausages and the gingerbread.
+On your Nuremberg private day tour you will not only visit historical sights, but also experience special culinary landmarks, the Nuremberg sausages and the gingerbread.

 The recipe for the finger-sized sausages is already over 700 years old and as a geographically protected product, it may only be made according to this recipe and only in Nuremberg.
 There are also many legends about the little delicacies.
 It is said that business-minded Nuremberg restaurateurs wanted to serve their guests even after curfew.
 That's why the landlords invented sausages that also fit through keyholes.